Massive-Wiki/developer-massive-wiki/Start a Massive Wiki - how-to.md

 Establishing and using a Massive Wiki starts with answering a few questions.

-**First**: what software apps will be used to write and edit Markdown Files?
+**First**: what software apps are used to write and edit Markdown Files?
 One app that supports Markdown and inter-file linking is [Obsidian](https://obsidian.md).
 There are other well-supported apps for creating wiki-linked notes, such as [Logseq](https://logseq.com).
 Plain text editors such as Emacs, Vim, Notepad, (more??) can be used but wiki-linking is often left without support from the app.
  - TODO: clarify this list and include links

-**Second**: how will wiki files be shared and versioned?
+**Second**: how are wiki files shared and versioned?
 One way to do this is to use a Git-based system, such as [GIthub](https://github.com), [Gitlab](https://gitlab.com), or [Codeberg](https://codeberg.org).
 Our current primary wiki practice uses Github.
 Git services manage the versioning of wiki files well; sharing practices need to be established for each wiki.
 We have [[File Sharing and Versioning|suggestions]].

 With these two questions answered a Massive Wiki can be created and put into practice.
 One further question remains.